-* Says drug maintains pupil dilation during lens replacement surgery
+* Says drug maintains pupil dilation during lens replacement

 * Says drug reduces postoperative pain